Role of the Representative Council

 Representative Councillors are not employees of UMGSA (Rule 9.2).

 The composition of the Representative Council is set out in Rule 9.6.

 The Representative Council will comprise at least eight and up to fifteen Representative Councillors – each responsible for representing a portfolio (Rule 9.6).

-Please read memo from the GSA President in relation to this decision HERE
+Please read memo from the GSA President’s motions that were passed at the Board meeting held on the 24 February 2022 in relation to this decision HERE

 |Proposed officer bear position||Notes||Restricted Constituency*|